shahriar-math1364/data-science-/Project3/readme.md

 ## Data Preprocessing

 - **Face Detection:** Leveraging Haarcascades from OpenCV, we identify the facial region in images.
-An image is valid only when two eyes are detected.
+An image is valid only when two eyes are detected:

 ![eyes](https://github.com/shahriar-math1364/data-science-/blob/main/Project3/images/eyes.png)

 - **Cropping:** Images are cropped to only contain the facial region, ensuring irrelevant features are excluded.